gadingnst/gadingnst/README.md

 </div>
 <br>

 👋 Hello.
 My full name is Sutan Gading Fadhillah Nasution, and you can call me ***"Gading"***.
-I'm Software Engineer who specialized in *Frontend* on Full-time works but also has some ability to code in *Fullstack* on Freelance/Side works.
+I'm Software Engineer who specialized in *Frontend* on Full-time works but also has some ability to code in *Fullstack* works.
 Very passionate about modern *mobile and web technology* while taking into consideration about the *DX (Developer Experience)*.

 ## 💼 Career
 I'm working full-time remotely as a ***Software Engineer***.
 Currently on building the Web3 Platform and improving its *DX (Developer Experience)*.